mikesmallhelp/padel-ranking/README.md

 ## Backlog

- - the support for the 7 points
  - possibility to create the teams
  - lottery of the teams
- - possibility to add the game results etc. without the Internet connection (when the connection comes back the data is synchronized)
+ - possibility to add the game results etc. without the Internet connection (when the connection comes back the data is synchronized).
+In one Padel hall the Internet connection wasn't working.